Oct 4, 2021 | Customer Service | Reading Time: 16 minutes

 When we analyze hotel service, unfortunately, we often find fragmentation and carelessness in support.
 Many hotels don’t even have a playbook or any kind of guidelines to give their associates in customer service so they know the dos and don’ts.

-And, once again, you can also rely on technology to make your job (and your associates’ job) easier and standardized.
-If you use a chatbot, for example, it will never answer incorrectly or say something that is not aligned with your brand.
+And remember that you can also rely on technology to make your job (and your associates’ job) easier and standardized.
+If you use a chatbot, for example, it’ll never answer incorrectly or say something that is not aligned with your brand.

 7. Segment customers and assign the right agent